 - Apply a light amount of flux to both pieces.
 Use a small brush, toothpick, or the end of the solder itself.
 Too much flux will leave a residue when finished.

 - You will need to "tin" the wire or parts when working in areas where prolonged heat is problematic.
 Tinning puts a small coat of solder around the wire.
 To tin, coat the wire in flux lightly.
-Apply heat.
-Apply solder to the wire, lightly coating it.
+Apply heat, then apply solder to the wire, lightly coating it.

 - Use the gun or iron to apply heat, not solder.
 Applying a small drop of solder to the end of the iron or gun will help conduct heat.
 Most of the solder should be applied directly to the wire or joint.

 - Hold the heat source on the joint and apply the solder on the opposite side.
 The heat will draw the solder through the gap and create a solid bond with minimum material.

 - Clean the finished joint with a light swipe of a sanding block or a similar tool to remove any excess flux.
 Cleaning while the joint is still warm yields better results.

 - Finished solder joints should look smooth and consistent.
 A light tug on parts should not be enough to break them apart.

 03 of 04

 The size of the rail can have an impact on soldering requirements.
 Large scale modelers may find a small torch necessary to generate adequate heat.
 In small scales, soldering the rail without melting plastic ties is the hardest challenge.

 Continue to 4 of 4 below.